 - a.
-The Chief Executive Officer is responsible for ensuring that internal audits are conducted and for the ongoing improvement of the internal audit process. - b.
-The Chief Executive Officer's responsibilities shall include, but not be limited to (i) developing an annual internal audit plan for purposes of providing objective analyses, appraisal and evaluation of risks associated with fiscal and programmatic activities of the school district, (ii) determining that the school district is effectively allocating resources on programs, external activities, partnerships and consultants; (iii) ensuring the integrity of the financial reporting system and the efficacy of internal financial controls established to minimize waste and mismanagement; and (iv) recommending policies and systematic improvements regarding internal controls based upon audit analyses and findings. - c.
-The Chief Executive Officer will review the annual internal audit plan with the Inspector General to obtain recommendations for additional areas of audit and to avoid any audit duplication of any area or department designated for review in the annual internal audit plan. - d.
-The Chief Executive Officer shall report quarterly to the Board on the status of the internal audit process.
+The Chief Executive Officer or his/her designee is responsible for ensuring that internal audits are conducted and for the ongoing improvement of the internal audit process. - b.
+The Chief Executive Officer's or his/her designee's responsibilities shall include, but not be limited to (i) developing an annual internal audit plan for purposes of providing objective analyses, appraisal and evaluation of risks associated with fiscal and programmatic activities of the school district, (ii) determining that the school district is effectively allocating resources on programs, external activities, partnerships and consultants; (iii) ensuring the integrity of the financial reporting system and the efficacy of internal financial controls established to minimize waste and mismanagement; and (iv) recommending policies and systematic improvements regarding internal controls based upon audit analyses and findings. - c.
+The Chief Executive Officer or his/her designee will review the annual internal audit plan with the Inspector General to obtain recommendations for additional areas of audit and to avoid any audit duplication of any area or department designated for review in the annual internal audit plan. - d.
+The Chief Executive Officer or his/her designee shall report quarterly to the Board on the status of the internal audit process.

-CHAPTER IV PERSONNEL RULES
+CHAPTER IV BOARD EMPLOYMENT PERSONNEL RULES